wegulohillary/alx-system_engineering-devops/README.md

-shell navigation at my fingertips
+Practicing shell navigation and bash